 6.1.2.
 EUMETSAT Meteosat Geostationary Satellites.
 Meteosat-7 provides vital coverage of developing tropical waves off the African Coast and western Atlantic Ocean.
 Conventionally, the full disk IR, visible (VIS), and water vapor have a 5 km resolution whereas specialized VIS sectors provide a maximum 2.5 km resolution.
 The digital data are transmitted to NESDIS and NCEP at the NOAA Science Center (NSC) in Camp Springs, MD, every half hour.
 They are also transmitted to the TPC and the Storm Prediction Center (SPC).
-Meteosat WEFAX data are also available and distributed on GOES-Tap circuits.
+Meteosat WEFAX data are also available and distributed via the GOES WEFAX system and through NOAAPORT as part of a northern hemisphere composite image.